Noodle: Origin

-The earliest written record of noodles is found in a book dated to the Eastern Han period (25–220 CE), and describes a noodle soup dish called "tang bing".
-Noodles made from wheat dough became a prominent food for the people of the Han dynasty.
-The oldest evidence of noodles was from 4,000 years ago in China.
+The oldest physical evidence of noodles was from 4,000 years ago in China.
 In 2005, a team of archaeologists reported finding an earthenware bowl that contained 4,000-year-old noodles at the Lajia archaeological site, made by the Qijia culture.
 These noodles were said to resemble lamian, a type of Chinese noodle.
 Analyzing the husk phytoliths and starch grains present in the sediment associated with the noodles, they were identified as millet belonging to Panicum miliaceum and Setaria italica.
 However, other researchers cast doubt that Lajia's noodles were made from specifically millet: it is difficult to make pure millet noodles, it is unclear whether the analyzed residue were directly derived from Lajia's noodles themselves, starch morphology after cooking shows distinctive alterations that does not fit with Lajia's noodles, and it is uncertain whether the starch-like grains from Laijia's noodles are starch as they show some non-starch characteristics.
+The earliest written record of noodles is found in a book dated to the Eastern Han period (25–220 CE).
+Noodles made from wheat dough became a prominent food for the people of the Han dynasty.

+Serventi and Sabban, in Pasta: The Story of a Universal Food, noted that wheat-based pasta traditions were established in China long before they had appeared in Europe.
+Food historian Gil Marks documented that the practise of boiling strips of dough in water originated in China and that this tradition did not take hold in Europe until the medieval period.
+Previously, European dough recipes were generally baked or fried rather than boiled, with Moorish Spain being the exception.
+Marks wrote that noodles spread from China along the Silk Road to Central Asia and reached Persia by around the fourth century.
+The noodles through Arab influence spread westwards to Sicily and Spain from where they spread from Sicily to mainland Italy sometime after the tenth century.

-The general consensus among food historians is that pasta originated somewhere in the Mediterranean region: a homogenous mixture of flour and water called itrion was described by 2nd-century Greek physician Galen, among 3rd to 5th-century Jews itrium was described by the Jerusalem Talmud and itriyya (Arabic cognate of the Greek word), referred to string-like shapes made of semolina and dried before cooking - as defined by the 9th-century physician and lexicographer Isho bar Ali.
+A homogenous mixture of flour and water called itrion was described by 2nd-century Greek physician Galen.
+The Jerusalem Talmud describes itrium among Jews between the 3rd and 5th centuries; itriyya (an Arabic borrowing from Greek) referred to string-like shapes made of semolina and dried before cooking, as defined by the 9th-century physician and lexicographer Isho bar Ali.
+According to National Geographic, many Italian writers have insisted pasta was enjoyed in pre-Roman Italy because implements found in a tomb dated to the fourth century BC show some resemblance to pasta-making equipment.
+However, many food historians dispute this interpretation, point out the scarcity of Roman-era references to anything resembling pasta, and believe that the dish instead first arrived in Italy as a "result of extensive Mediterranean trading in the Middle Ages".
+References to pasta dishes only became increasingly frequent across the Italian peninsula starting in the 13th century.